Book Book Review, Title Mink River , Author Brian Doyle, Rating 4.5,

 Moses, the crow, explains to Kristi ...
 I do not understand the ways of human beings.
 They are a curious and remarkable tribe altogether.
 They are capable of anything.
 I know that much.
 They are a constant surprise to me.
 They are a constant surprise to themselves also.
 They appear to live in a state of constant amazement.
 This makes them refreshing and infuriating.
 But there is a greatness about them sometimes.
 More perhaps than they know.
 Or a capacity for greatness.
 More than they know.

-This story takes place in the coastal village of Neawanaka on the Mink River and centers around its Department of Public Works.
-Besides the ordinary public works of cleaning streets and repairing sidewalks, the department slowly expands over time to 'preserve history, collect stories, repair marriages, prevent crime, augment economic status, promote chess, manage insect populations, run sports leagues, isn't that a bit much?
+The Department of Public Works in the coastal village of Neawanaka on the Mink River, besides performing the ordinary public works of cleaning streets and repairing sidewalks, slowly expands over time to 'preserve history, collect stories, repair marriages, prevent crime, augment economic status, promote chess, manage insect populations, run sports leagues, isn't that a bit much?
 We even give haircuts.' ( page 15) Worried Man and Cedar are its two aging employees, idealists who doggedly work to carry out their mission statement: 'Brains against Pains.' ( page 45)

 Doyle tells his story less using plot and more depicting the interplay of people, with their gifts and frailties, and their natural surroundings.
 The spirit of the village emanates from the natural world around them, explicated by the author’s use of a mixture of Irish-Catholic sensibilities and Salish native beliefs, who quotes Blake: (America: A Prophecy, line 106)